tobek/laminae/notes.md

 - "A transition from an author’s book to his conversation, is too often like an entrance into a large city, after a distant prospect.
 Remotely, we see nothing but spires of temples and turrets of palaces, and imagine it the residence of splendour, grandeur and magnificence; but when we have passed the gates, we find it perplexed with narrow passages, disgraced with despicable cottages, embarrassed with obstructions, and clouded with smoke." -- Dr. Samuel Johnson; The Rambler, No. 14 (5 May 1750)
 - "An amazing creative solution has to obey at least one law, the criterion that makes it a "solution".
 It's the one box you can't step outside: No optimization without goals." -- <http://www.lesswrong.com/posts/KKLQp934n77cfZpPn/lawful-creativity> then "The pleasant shock of witnessing Art arises from the constraints of Art - from watching a skillful archer send an arrow into an exceedingly narrow target."
 LNC?
 - "And from billions of these bubbles within bubbles are all the beasts and baubles of the world composed."
 GEB (NNC)
-- "modest expectations, remorselessly fulfilled" https://www.theguardian.com/news/2017/nov/24/how-the-sandwich-consumed-britain
+- "modest expectations, remorselessly fulfilled" https://www.theguardian.com/news/2017/nov/24/how-the-sandwich-consumed-britain (LND)
 - "a musk that makes you want to stand near them, doing nothing." -- http://dndwithpornstars.blogspot.com/2014/10/gender-and-representation-in-warhammers.html
 - "he has grasped the falsity of the hedonistic attitude to life.
 Nearly all western thought since the last war, certainly all “progressive” thought, has assumed tacitly that human beings desire nothing beyond ease, security and avoidance of pain.
 In such a view of life there is no room, for instance, for patriotism and the military virtues.
 The Socialist who finds his children playing with soldiers is usually upset, but he is never able to think of a substitute for the tin soldiers; tin pacifists somehow won’t do.
 Hitler, because in his own joyless mind he feels it with exceptional strength, knows that human beings don’t only want comfort, safety, short working-hours, hygiene, birth-control and, in general, common sense; they also, at least intermittently, want struggle and self-sacrifice, not to mention drums, flags and loyalty-parades.
 However they may be as economic theories, Fascism and Nazism are psychologically far sounder than any hedonistic conception of life.
 The same is probably true of Stalin’s militarized version of Socialism.
 All three of the great dictators have enhanced their power by imposing intolerable burdens on their peoples.
 Whereas Socialism, and even capitalism in a more grudging way, have said to people “I offer you a good time,” Hitler has said to them “I offer you struggle, danger and death,” and as a result a whole nation flings itself at his feet." - George Orwell review of Mein Kampf, 1940 - LGC? and/or LGP vs CGP has to deal with this.
 LEP tho?
 - "Humans don’t mind hardship, in fact they thrive on it; what they mind is not feeling necessary.
 Modern society has perfected the art of making people not feel necessary." ― Sebastian Junger (CGP?
 LEP?) [a society that perfects the art of making people feel unnecessary will crumble]
-- "Ideally, if anything were any good, it would be indescribable." - Edward Gorey (CGC CNC)
+- "Ideally, if anything were any good, it would be indescribable." - Edward Gorey (CGC)
 - Adam Smith: "[wonder arises] when something quite new and singular is presented… [and] memory cannot, from all its stores, cast up any image that nearly resembles this strange appearance" (NGC?
 NEC?)
 - 'everyone saves the [multiverse] in their own way' rough translation from turkish, part of raki culture
 - "if you want something, don't ask for nothing. / if you want nothing, don't ask for something." - futureheads (used on NGD but could be elsewhere - CGD?)